 Klopp finished two strokes back of medalist Ryan Kukula of Willamette.
 Kukula shot 74 both days to total a 4-over-par 174.
 John-Michael Pilot from Warner Pacific was second at 76-73-149.

-Adding buoyancy to the Linfield A squad’s score was Taylor Pirnke (Soph., Mill Creek, Wash.), who scored 76 on Sunday to finish with a two-round score of 154, good for 10th place.
-Adam Ruben (Fr., Lake Oswego, Ore.), who shot 73 on Sunday, was six strokes better than his first-round total, ending one stroke back of Pirnke at 155.
-Ryan Nolan (Soph., Tigard, Ore.) carded scores of 80-78-158 to tie Linfield’s early frontrunner, A.J.
-Taylor (Jr., Kirkland, Wash.), for 17th place.
+Adding buoyancy to the Linfield A squad’s score was Taylor Pirnke (Jr., Mill Creek, Wash.), who scored 76 on Sunday to finish with a two-round score of 154, good for 10th place.
+Adam Ruben, who shot 73 on Sunday, was six strokes better than his first-round total, ending one stroke back of Pirnke at 155.
+Ryan Nolan carded scores of 80-78-158 to tie Linfield’s early frontrunner, A.J.
+Taylor (Sr., Kirkland, Wash.), for 17th place.
 Taylor receded to an 83 after a team-best 75 a day earlier.

 “Coming into today’s round, everyone was kind of nervous,” said Klopp of the Wildcats’ mindset.
 “The top four teams were bunched together and we knew is was anyone’s game.
 Our overall consistency paid off and kept our scores in the 70s for the most part.”